Why is AML Transaction Monitoring Important?

 Anti-Money Laundering Fines

-Not effectively assessing or mitigating anti-money laundering risks can increase the chance of non-compliance.
-This comes as federal regulatory agencies place a greater emphasis on compliance with anti-money laundering regulations and meting out harsh civil money penalties.
-For example, in 2021, this included a $390 million BSA/AML-related fine and a $100 million one.
+Not effectively assessing or mitigating AML risks can increase the chance of non-compliance.
+This comes as federal regulatory agencies place a greater emphasis on compliance with AML regulations and doling out harsh civil money penalties.
+For example, this included a $390 million BSA/AML-related fine in 2021 and a $140 million one in 2022.
+Businesses should continue to expect increased focus on AML compliance as regulators leverage the tools at their disposal from the AML Act.

 Organizational Profitability

-Financial institutions that aren’t effectively mitigating their fraud risk are setting themselves up for a significant hit to their bottom line.
-According to PwC’s Global Economic Crime and Fraud Survey, just 5,000 companies amassed a total of $42 billion in fraud losses in a 24-month period, which includes the actual money stolen plus other associated expenses.
+Financial institutions not effectively mitigating their fraud risk are setting themselves up for a significant hit to their bottom line.
+According to PwC’s 2022 Global Economic Crime and Fraud Survey, 52% of companies with global annual revenue of more than $10 billion experienced fraud in a 24-month period, and 18% of those companies had $50 million or more in financial impact from their most disruptive fraud incident.

 One unnecessary fraud-related cost that institutions struggle with is the extra staff needed to analyze alerts stemming from a high percentage of false positives.
 Another is the expense of reissuing cards to all customers after a merchant breach when their transaction monitoring system can’t pinpoint impacted customers.